As of this month, iPad is no longer running the same operating system as the iPhone.

 - iPad Air 2

-So that's no iPad OS for earlier iPad Airs in particular - they're no longer deemed capable.
-That's not that surprising - an older iPad Air we use is creaking with latter-day updates.
+So that's no iPad OS for the earlier iPad Air in particular - they're no longer deemed capable.
+That's not that surprising - an older iPad Air we use as an iPad at home is creaking every time it receives an app or OS update.

 Want to know more?

 Check out our guide on iPadOS.
-We discuss all the big, new features and how to get started testing them.
+We discuss all the big, new features in detail.